Key Issues Moving Through the MAGA-hijacked Courts

 -

-Similar challenges to California, Washington, Connecticut, and New Jersey’s bans are now before or headed to federal appeals courts.
+Similar challenges to California, Washington, Connecticut, New Jersey, and Illinois's bans are now before or headed to federal appeals courts.

 -

-The justices denied petitions challenging Illinois’ ban on assault weapons and high capacity magazines, but likely for procedural reasons.
+The justices denied petitions challenging Illinois’ ban on assault weapons and high capacity magazines, but likely for procedural reasons, and the case's Trump-appointed district judge has since struck down the state law in a decision now on appeal to the 7th Circuit.

 -